 The Company considers all demand and money market accounts and certificates of deposit with a maturity date, when purchased, of three months or less to be cash equivalents.
-The cash and cash equivalents as of March 31, 2012 and December 31, 2011 include approximately \$4.2 million of restricted cash.
+The cash and cash equivalents as of June 30, 2012 and December 31, 2011 include approximately \$4.7 million and \$4.2 million, respectively, of restricted cash.
 Cash is generally restricted for risk and insurance purposes.